david-chi-zhang/MReview/_posts/2025-04-03-RecTariff.md

 - The determination of tariff levels is based on the relative magnitude of trade deficits rather than equivalence in tax rate terms.

-- Under the White House's ideal assumptions, economies such as China, India, South Africa, Bangladesh, and Indonesia would face higher impacts, with estimated effects ranging from 0.5% to 1% of GDP.
+- Under the USTR's ideal assumptions, economies such as China, India, South Africa, Bangladesh, and Indonesia would face higher impacts, with estimated effects ranging from 0.5% to 1% of GDP.

 - For China specifically, if the current tariffs replace those imposed during Trump's first term, the net impact would effectively be around 15%.
 Combined with the 20% tariffs imposed in February under the pretext of "fentanyl controls", the new tariffs during Trump's second term so far would be approximately 35%.
 China retains sufficient economic policy space to safeguard growth.